 8. Government contacts

-John Glen MP: is the Minister with responsibility for Libraries
+Michael Ellis MP: is the Government Minister with responsibility for Libraries

-DDCMS: the DDCMS has responsibility for library policy and can be contacted by campaigners to express concerns about local authorities plans for public libraries.
+DCMS: the DCMS has responsibility for libraries and can be contacted by campaigners to express concerns about local authorities plans for public libraries.
 They have a dedicated libraries officer who deals with such enquiries and who provides advice to the Minister.

 9. Localism Act & Community Right to Bid